Search through more than a hundred articles on every aspect of User.com

 {% endfor %}

-All you will need to do is copy this text, change the variables, and paste it as you would the standard text of the email.
+All you will need to do is copy the snippet tag from the Tools > Snippet Tags > Event Tags or copy the code above and change the variables, then paste it like a standard text of the email.
 Once delivered to the receiver, it will turn into dynamic user data.

 Let's go through the lines of this code: